caiusno1/M-RS-SAUI-Prototype/README.md

 # Consistent Runtime UI Adaptations (bachelor thesis)
 ## Is this project matured ?
 No, it is not.
-I just currently writing my thesis.
-But some examples already work.
+It it was a bachelor thesis.
+Nevertheless a prototypical implementations works.
 ## How do you syncronize Context and UI?
 I use a formalism called Triple Graph Grammar and implement it (more or less) in TypeScript/ Javascript.
 ## How to clone this repo ?